-The Board recognises that its decisions regarding strategy and risk will influence the corporate culture of the Group as a whole and that this will impact the performance of the Group.
-The Board is very aware that the tone and culture set by the Board will have an effect on all aspects of the Group as a whole and the way that employees behave.
-A large part of the Group's activities are centred on its interaction with government departments as well as addressing its healthcare customer needs.
-Therefore, the importance of sound ethical values and behaviours is crucial to the ability of the Group to successfully achieve its corporate objectives.
-The Board places great importance on this aspect of corporate life and seeks to ensure that this flows through all that the Group does.
-The Board assessment of the culture within the Group at the present time is one where there is respect for all individuals, there is open dialogue within the Group and there is a commitment to provide the best service possible to all the Group's key customers while being sensitive to the needs of all stakeholders.
+The Board recognizes that its decisions regarding strategy and risk will influence the corporate culture of the Company as a whole and that this will impact the performance of the Company.
+The Board is very aware that the tone and culture set by the Board will have an effect on all aspects of the Company as a whole and the way that employees behave.
+A large part of the Company's activities are centred on its interaction with government departments as well as addressing its healthcare customer needs.
+Therefore, the importance of sound ethical values and behaviours is crucial to the ability of the Company to successfully achieve its corporate objectives.
+The Board places great importance on this aspect of corporate life and seeks to ensure that this flows through all that the Company does.
+The Board assessment of the culture within the Company at the present time is one where there is respect for all individuals, there is open dialogue within the Company and there is a commitment to provide the best service possible to all the Company’s key customers while being sensitive to the needs of all stakeholders.

-In addition, the Group takes a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all business dealings and relationships wherever they occur.
-The Group implements effective systems to counter bribery and corruption, and as part of this has adopted an anti-bribery and anti-corruption policy.
-The policy provides guidance to those working for the Group on how to recognise and deal with bribery and corruption issues and the potential consequences and applies to all persons working for the Group or on its behalf in any capacity, including employees at all levels, Directors, Officers, consultants and agents.
+In addition, the Company takes a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all business dealings and relationships wherever they occur.
+The Company implements effective systems to counter bribery and corruption, and as part of this has adopted an anti-bribery and anti-corruption policy.
+The policy provides guidance to those working for the Company on how to recognize and deal with bribery and corruption issues and the potential consequences and applies to all persons working for the Company or on its behalf in any capacity, including employees at all levels, Directors, Officers, consultants and agents.

-Furthermore, the Directors believe that serving the Group's target market of hospitals and other care and treatment centres, brings with it a level of public scrutiny in procurement that is transparent and easily accessible to the Board and external advisers that oversee the Group's activities.
+Furthermore, the Directors believe that serving the Company's target market of hospitals and other care and treatment centres, brings with it a level of public scrutiny in procurement that is transparent and easily accessible to the Board and external advisers that oversee the Company's activities

 Principle Nine: Maintenance of Governance Structures and Processes

-NEDs are appointed not only to provide independent oversight and constructive challenge to the Executive Directors and senior management but also to provide strategic advice and guidance.
+NEDs are appointed not only to provide independent oversight and constructive challenges to the Executive Directors and senior management but also to provide strategic advice and guidance.
 There is a rigorous and transparent procedure for the appointment of new Directors to the Board.
 The search for Board candidates is conducted, and appointments made, on merit, against objective criteria and with due regard for the benefits of diversity on the Board.
 The Company also maintains an Advisory Board for the purpose of providing additional insight and expertise in the areas in which the Company operates.

 The Company also maintains an Advisory Board for the purpose of providing additional insight and expertise in the areas in which the Company operates.

-The Audit Committee’s role is to assist the Board with the discharge of its responsibilities in relation to internal and external financial reporting, audits and controls, including reviewing the Group’s annual and half-yearly financial statements, reviewing and monitoring the scope of the annual audit and the extent of the non-audit work undertaken by external auditors, advising on the appointment of external auditors and the tendering process and reviewing the effectiveness of the Group's corporate governance, internal audit and controls, insurance and risk management, whistle-blowing and fraud-prevention systems.
-The ultimate responsibility for reviewing and approving the Group's annual report and accounts and its half-year reports remains with the Board.
+The Audit Committee’s role is to assist the Board with the discharge of its responsibilities in relation to internal and external financial reporting, audits and controls, including reviewing the Company’s annual and half- yearly financial statements, reviewing and monitoring the scope of the annual audit and the extent of the non-audit work undertaken by external auditors, advising on the appointment of external auditors and the tendering process and reviewing the effectiveness of the Company's corporate governance, internal audit and controls, insurance and risk management, whistle-blowing and fraud-prevention systems.
+The ultimate responsibility for reviewing and approving the Company's annual report and accounts and its half-year reports remains with the Board.

-The Audit Committee will be chaired by Richard Cotton and its other member will be Gerry Beaney.
-The Board has satisfied itself that Richard Cotton has recent and relevant financial experience, having previously been Chief Financial Officer of FTSE250 listed Dechra Pharmaceuticals plc, and that the committee as a whole has competence relevant to the sector in which the Group operates.
+The Audit Committee is chaired by Richard Cotton and its other member is Gerry Beaney.
+The Board has satisfied itself that Richard Cotton has recent and relevant financial experience, having previously been Chief Financial Officer of FTSE250 listed Dechra Pharmaceuticals plc, and that the committee has competence relevant to the sector in which the Company operates.
 The Audit Committee will normally meet no fewer than three times in each financial year and at such other times as the chair of the committee requires.
-It will have unrestricted access to the Company’s auditors.
+It has unrestricted access to the Company’s auditors.

-The Remuneration Committee will be chaired by Gerry Beaney.
-The other member of the committee will be Richard Cotton.
-The Board has satisfied itself that Gerry Beaney has recent and relevant experience, having previously held senior positions at London-based institutional stockbrokers and AIM advisory firms, and that the committee as a whole has competence relevant to the sector in which the Group operates.
+The Remuneration Committee is chaired by Gerry Beaney.
+The other member of the committee is Richard Cotton.
+The Board has satisfied itself that Gerry Beaney has recent and relevant experience, having previously held senior positions at London-based institutional stockbrokers and AIM advisory firms, and that the committee has competence relevant to the sector in which the Company operates.
 The Remuneration Committee will normally meet not less than twice in each financial year and as otherwise required by its chair.

-The Nomination Committee will lead the process for appointments, ensure plans are in place for orderly succession to both the Board and senior management positions and oversee the development of a diverse pipeline for succession.
+The Nomination Committee leads the process for appointments, ensures plans are in place for orderly succession to both the Board and senior management positions and oversees the development of a diverse pipeline for succession.
 It is also responsible for periodically reviewing the Board’s structure and identifying potential candidates to be appointed as Directors, as the need may arise.

-The Nomination Committee will be chaired by Dr Cynthia Cai.
-The other members of the committee will comprise Martin Mellish and Wensheng Fan.
-The committee’s remit will extend to senior management and the Advisory Board to ensure candidates possess the particular attributes required for the role.
+The Nomination Committee is chaired by Dr. Cynthia Cai.
+The other members of the committee are Martin Mellish and Wensheng Fan.
+The committee’s remit will extend to senior management and the Advisory Board to ensure candidates possess the attributes required for the role.
 Director candidates will also be assessed to ensure appropriateness to act as a director of a London AIM Market company.
-The Nomination Committee will meet once a year and at such other times as the chair of the committee requires.
+The Nomination Committee will meet once during each 12-month period and at such other times as the chair of the committee requires.
 The Nomination Committee did not meet in 2021.

 Principle Ten: Shareholder Communication